Guiding-center dynamics in a screw-pinch magnetic field: Introduction

 where the first-order correction $\mu_{1} \equiv G_{1}^{\mu}$ is associated with first-order magnetic-field non-uniformity, while the terms $\mu_{n}$ ($n \geq 2)$ involve higher-order corrections\cite{burby_automation_2013,tronko_lagrangian_2015}.
 Unfortunately, there are concerns about the validity of the asymptotic expansion (\ref{eq:mugc_series}) when the dimensionless parameter $\epsilon$ is not small, either because of steep gradients\cite{Brizard_2017} or when considering energetic particles\cite{j_w_burby_nonperturbative_2025}.
+It should be pointed out, however, that the comparison of full-orbit particle trajectories with guiding-center orbits depends on the faithfulness of the guiding-center equations, as was noted by Belova {\it et al.} \cite{Belova_2003} and Brizard and Hodgeman \cite{Brizard_2023}.
+It has been shown by Brizard and Hodgeman \cite{Brizard_2023}, for example, that the traditional guiding-center formalism \cite{Littlejohn_1983} can be improved by retaining corrections associated with guiding-center polarization \cite{tronko_lagrangian_2015}, which were not included in the guiding-center studies cited by Burby {\it et al.} \cite{j_w_burby_nonperturbative_2025}.

+A more important comment concerns the conundrum associated with the comparison the integral expression \eqref{eq:mugc_integral} with the local expression \eqref{eq:mugc_series}.
+On the one hand, the integral expression \eqref{eq:mugc_integral} is explicitly independent of the gyroangle while, on the other hand, the local expression \eqref{eq:mugc_series} is explicitly dependent on the gyroangle.
+In the original work on non-perturbation magnetic-moment invariance\cite{j_w_burby_nonperturbative_2025}, where the magnetic field ${\bf B} = B(x,y)\,\wh{\sf z}$ has a single spatial symmetry axis, a Poincar\'{e} approach is adopted where the local expression \eqref{eq:mugc_series} is restricted to the Poincar\'{e} section defined at the gyroangle $\zeta = 0$ [see Eq.~(4)\cite{j_w_burby_nonperturbative_2025}], while the integral expression \eqref{eq:mugc_integral} is estimated by sophisticated statistical analysis of the full-orbit dynamics as orbits intersect the Poincar\'{e} section for two different values of $\epsilon$.